b1conrad/PicoStack/labs/lab4/README.md

 The important thing is to learn how to use "the Sky Event and Sky Cloud APIs directly."
 In other words, using picos as the "back end" of a web application, the data storage layer.

+Pico Stack uses picos for the "front end" as well, as shown in a ruleset in this folder.

 ## webapp.krl

 This is an example of a Pico Stack approach to building a web application on top of the rulesets written in lab 3.